Welcome to CATIC’s Online Training page. This is a great place to begin if you need a title insurance tutorial or would like a refresher.

 Short Form policies may not be issued for leasehold or commercial properties.

-Please note that VATC requires a property description and Schedule B, Exceptions (Addendum) with all Short Form policies and a pre-closing update must be conducted within 3 days of closing.
+Please note that CATIC requires a property description and Schedule B, Exceptions (Addendum) with all Short Form policies and a pre-closing update must be conducted within 3 days of closing.

 Final Policies (except Short Forms) are issued only after an in-person post-closing update has been conducted, but within 60 days of closing.
 They may be issued with standard or expanded coverage, depending on the property type.